 Mental Health Counseling

-UNH Manchester has partnered with The Mental Health Center of Greater Manchester (MHCGM) to offer remote counseling services, including:
+UNH Manchester has partnered with The Mental Health Center of Greater Manchester (MHCGM) to offer counseling services, including:

 - Free, confidential screening and consultation with a licensed mental health therapist

 - Referrals to mental health or substance misuse treatment